Mobeidat/digitalLabs-frontend-assessment/README.md

 The fowllowing excercises are to determine your Frontend coding knowledge and skills.

-For this project, we would require you to use Tailwind CSS as a CSS Framework https://tailwindcss.com/ and **VueJS** or ReactJS as a JS framework.
+For this project, we would require you to use Tailwind CSS as a CSS Framework https://tailwindcss.com/ and **VueJS**, ReactJS or Angular as a JS framework.

 ### Before you start